Durant’s 35 points carry Warriors past Rockets in Game 1

 Both Curry and Thompson had been listed as questionable nursing tender right ankles after they each sprained them in Game 6 against the Clippers on Friday night.
 Curry was cleared beforehand but Thompson had to go through warmups before Golden State’s medical staff determined he was fine to play.

-Coach Steve Kerr went with Andre Iguodala over 7-foot center Andrew Bogut in the starting five to go smaller out of the gates against the Rockets — the group Kerr has called his best lineup.
+“Yesterday was a long day, in the treatment room for a long time,” Curry said.

-Iguodala picked up two quick fouls and Kevon Looney entered and made his first three shots.
+Kerr went with Andre Iguodala over 7-foot center Andrew Bogut in the starting five to go smaller out of the gates against the Rockets.
+He plans to stick with it for Game 2.

 These West powerhouses fought through a seven-game series in last year’s Western Conference finals, when Golden State rallied from a 3-2 deficit to win Game 7 on Houston’s home floor.